I wrote an article on “the Law” Matthew 5:17-18, where Jesus said:

 There is only one reason that anyone could read Acts 15:19 and understand that to mean that the Law is abolished: the Law itself is viewed as troublesome or bothersome.

-That’s because that is what we are taught ad nauseam in our churches, but that is not what scripture says.
-God says at Deut 30:11-14 that His commandments are not too difficult for us.
-John echoes this at 1 John 5:3 when he says that God’s commandments are not burdensome.
-The problem here comes in the church’s lack of understanding of what it means to “keep” (shamar) the Law.
+That’s because that is what we are taught ad nauseam in our churches, but that is not what Scripture says.
+God says in Deut 30:11-14 that His commandments are not too difficult for us.
+John echoes this in 1 John 5:3 when he says that God’s commandments are not burdensome.
+The problem here comes in the church’s lack of understanding of what it means to “keep” (Shamar) the Law.

 In Acts 15:20, there are four things that the apostles and elders and the Holy Spirit agree that non-Jews coming to faith in Jesus must do—not should do, but must do, as a litmus test of sorts.

 Let’s look at the first one: abstain from things polluted by idols.
 What is an idol?
 Is it any carved thing resembling something on earth?
 Must the object be worshiped or venerated in some way?
 Does it include icons in the various Orthodox churches?
 Does it include a temple in which there is an idol?
 Does it include interaction with idol worshipers, and if so, what types of interactions?
 What is meant by “polluted”?
 There is a place where all of this is spelled out for us, but it’s lost on the church because it’s in the Law.
 In fact, it involves numerous laws, all the laws pertaining to idols and idolatry.